sveinungf/spreadcheetah/README.md

 That means worksheets from left to right, rows from top to bottom, and row cells from left to right.
 This allows for creating spreadsheet files in a streaming manner, while also keeping a low memory footprint.

 Most basic spreadsheet functionality is supported, such as cells with different data types, basic styling, and formulas.
 More advanced functionality is planned for future releases.
-See the list of currently supported spreadsheet functionality [here](https://github.com/sveinungf/spreadcheetah/wiki#supported-spreadsheet-functionality).
+See the list of currently supported spreadsheet functionality [in the wiki](https://github.com/sveinungf/spreadcheetah/wiki#supported-spreadsheet-functionality).

 ## How to install
-SpreadCheetah is available as a [NuGet package](https://www.nuget.org/packages/SpreadCheetah).
+SpreadCheetah is available as a [package on nuget.org](https://www.nuget.org/packages/SpreadCheetah).
 The NuGet package targets .NET Standard 2.0 as well as newer versions of .NET.
-The .NET Standard 2.0 version is just intended for backwards compatibility (.NET Framework and earlier versions of .NET Core).
+The .NET Standard 2.0 version is intended for backwards compatibility (.NET Framework and earlier versions of .NET Core).
 More optimizations are enabled when targeting newer versions of .NET.

 ## Basic usage
 ```cs